VibeCoder01/SystemInsightsAnalyser/README.md

 - **Analysis Summary**: A high-level card showing the total count of "Truly Disappeared Machines".
 If you are filtering the results below, this card will also show a count of disappeared machines *within your filtered view*.
 - **Consolidated Machine View**: This is the primary result.
 It shows a master list of every unique machine across all files.
   - **Filter**: Use the filter bar to search for machines.
 You can use simple wildcards (`*` for multiple characters, `?` for a single character) or switch to Regex mode for advanced filtering.
   - **Export**: You can export the current (filtered) view to CSV using the button at the top of the card.
+The export includes a dedicated column indicating whether each machine is considered "disappeared".
   - **Machine Name**: The name of the computer.
-A row with an orange background indicates the machine is "truly disappeared."
+A row with a light orange background indicates the machine is "truly disappeared."
-  - **Last Seen (Any)**: The absolute latest timestamp this machine was seen in *any* of the files, displayed as `dd Month yyyy`.
+  - **Last Seen (Any)**: The absolute latest timestamp this machine was seen in *any* of the files, displayed in `dd MMM yyyy` format.
   - **Last Seen Source**: The name of the file where the latest sighting occurred.
   - **Per-File Status**: Each subsequent column represents one of your uploaded files.
 An icon indicates the machine's status in that file:
     - <span style="color:green;">✔</span> **Green Check**: Present and the record is not stale.